Skip to main content

 Neuroblastoma

-Neuroblastoma starts in early forms of nerve cells found in a developing embryo or fetus.
-About 6% of childhood cancers are neuroblastomas.
+Neuroblastoma starts in early forms of nerve cells.
 This type of cancer develops in infants and young children.
 It is rare in children older than 10.
-The tumor can start anywhere, but it usually starts in the belly (abdomen) where it is noticed as swelling.
+The tumor can start anywhere, but it usually starts in the belly (abdomen), where it is noticed as swelling.
 It can also cause other symptoms, like bone pain and fever.

 Wilms tumor

-Wilms tumor (also called nephroblastoma) starts in one, or rarely, both kidneys.
-It is most often found in children about 3 to 4 years old, and is uncommon in older children and adults.
+Wilms tumor (also called nephroblastoma) starts in one or, rarely, both kidneys.
+It is most often found in children about 3 to 4 years old, and it's uncommon in older children and adults.
 It can show up as a swelling or lump in the belly (abdomen).
-Sometimes the child might have other symptoms, like fever, pain, nausea, or poor appetite.
-Wilms tumor accounts for about 5% of childhood cancers.
+Sometimes a child might have other symptoms, like fever, pain, nausea, or poor appetite.

 Lymphomas